NOAH BOARD & STAFF

 Ferol graduated from the University of Florida with a M.M. in music education after receiving an Undergraduate Diploma in viola performance from Longy School of Music and a B.A. in music from Florida State University.
 Prior to attending FSU, she worked in arts administration assisting in the management of youth orchestras, volunteers, and database maintenance for non-profit music organizations.
 While at UF she served as the Editorial Assistant for the International Journal of Music Education: Practice and was an assistant editor of the publication, Music assessment across cultures and continents: The culture of shared practice.

-Claire de Boer - Immediate Past President
+Claire de Boer - Past President

 Claire de Boer lives in Mount Gretna, Pa., – a historic, artistic, academic, athletic village tucked within a woodsy trail network and picturesque lake.
 Claire’s work home is in the Department of Humanities at the Penn State College of Medicine in Hershey.
 She serves as director of The Doctors Kienle Center for Humanistic Medicine and Center Stage Arts in Health at the College of Medicine and its affiliated hospital, the Penn State Health Milton S. Hershey Medical Center.
 Claire’s educational background is rooted in Human Development and Family Studies from Cornell University, Ithaca, and Master’s in Global and International Education from Drexel University, Philadelphia.
 Her studies propelled her to lead arts and education programs in Ithaca, New York, mid-coast Maine and Rotterdam, the Netherlands.
 In 2011, when she found a happy home in the Department of Humanities, Claire fused her storyline into one culminating project: to found an Arts in Health organization in a large medical center.
 She has since developed great reverence for the magic of the performing, visual and participatory arts and their striking impact toward health and wellbeing.
 Her areas of focus within the field of Arts in Health include program efficiency, funding structure and research strategies.
 Claire is an open water swimmer, long-distance cyclist, trail runner, ensemble musician, multi-linguist and fiber-arts lover.
 If asked to join someone for a swim, she will never, ever decline.